FDISK(8) System Administration FDISK(8)

 partition; this is a box holding logical partitions, with

-descriptors found in a linked list of sectors, each preceding
+descriptors found in a linked list of sectors, each preceding the

-the corresponding logical partitions.
-The four primary parti‐
+corresponding logical partitions.
+The four primary partitions,

-numbered starting from 5.
+starting from 5.

-In a DOS-type partition table the starting offset and the size
+In a DOS-type partition table the starting offset and the size of

-of each partition is stored in two ways: as an absolute number
+each partition is stored in two ways: as an absolute number of

-triple (given in 10+8+6 bits).
-The former is OK -- with
+(given in 10+8+6 bits).
+The former is OK — with 512-byte sectors

-problems.
-First, these C/H/S fields can be filled only when the
+C/H/S fields can be filled only when the number of heads and the

-number of heads and the number of sectors per track are known.
+number of sectors per track are known.
+And second, even if we know

-And second, even if we know what these numbers should be, the 24
+what these numbers should be, the 24 bits that are available do not

-Windows uses both, Linux never uses C/H/S. The C/H/S addressing
+suffice.
+DOS uses C/H/S only, Windows uses both, Linux never uses

-is deprecated and may be unsupported in some later fdisk ver‐
+C/H/S. The C/H/S addressing is deprecated and may be unsupported in

 Please, read the DOS-mode section if you want DOS-compatible